robashton/blog/input/pages/Learn Functional Programming With Me - Drawing A Square/content.markdown

-So.. setting up in ClojureScript isn't the most exciting thing I've ever done - however, following the instructions at the [project wiki](https://github.com/clojure/clojurescript/wiki/Quick-Start) got me set up with a basic build pipeline which allows me to include ClojureSript into the browser.
+So.. setting up in ClojureScript isn't the most exciting thing I've ever done - however, following the instructions at the [project wiki](https://github.com/clojure/clojurescript/wiki/Quick-Start) got me set up with a basic build pipeline which allows me to include ClojureScript into the browser.

 You can find what I've done and all the work so far here: [github.com/robashton/clojure-spaceinvaders](http://github.com/robashton/clojure-spaceinvaders).